webrtc/webrtc-org/web-apis/chrome/unified-plan/index.md

+---
+layout: default
-# Unified Plan - transition plan
+title: Unified Plan SDP format - transition plan
+permalink: /web-apis/chrome/unified-plan/
+---
 Google is planning to transition Chrome’s WebRTC implementation from the current SDP format (called “Plan B”) to a standards conformant format (“Unified Plan”, draft-ietf-rtcweb-jsep) over the next couple of quarters.

 The plan involves 4 phases, and one transient API feature.